CGJohnson112/chartjs_MySQL_to_JSON/README.md

 Once data is edited from your phpMyAdmin database on your localhost, open your create_json_file.php on the browser--this refreshes
 .json data in 'ontime.json'.
 Then refresh your view page on 'bargraph.html', and the data will change.

+Next goal is to build this in React.
+Results will be posted, and this repo might be deleted once the better solution is in place.